CSenshi/memcached-fuse-filesystem/Readme.md

         mode_t mode;
     } dir;
     ```
-    Directory class is responsible for creating and saving directories. same structure as files but implementation is different.
+    Directory class is responsible for creating and saving directories. same structure as files (with least parameters) but implementation is different.

     **Key Details**